TheOdinProject/javascript-exercises/README.md

 ## a quick note!

-The generator exercise is not actually an exercise… it is a script that generates exercises.
+The generator exercise is not actually an exercise.. it is a script that generates exercises.
 I was using it when I wrote them so I didn’t have to hack out the same boilerplate code every time I wrote a new one.